 There is an enormous opportunity.
 But there is also a huge risk.
 In order for British food and farming to achieve the opportunities promised by Brexit we need a commitment from the government that they will not agree to trade deals that allow in food that would be illegal for our farmers to produce here.

 If we have a legal requirement for home-produced food then that requirement must also underpin the standards of all food imports too.
 If we set a high standard at home and then sign a deal waving in sub-standard food from the rest of the world, what message does that send out?
 What risks does that create and what impact will this have on our own food producers?

-The National Farmers Union' has been clear that a commission needs to be introduced by the government to scrutinise trade deals and make recommendations on future food trade policy.
+The National Farmers Union' has been clear that a Trade, Food and Farming Standards Commission needs to be introduced by the government to scrutinise trade deals and make recommendations on future food trade policy.
 And this is essential, not just for the future of the food we feed to our families, but for the way in which we protect and enhance our environment and how we tackle climate change, one of the greatest issues of our time.